 Tarvic didnât even see the blow that almost killed him.
 His ears barely registered the thudding of more galloping hooves from behind, nearly drowned out by the rain and the sounds of battle.
 But the world exploded in light and pain as something struck the back of his head harder than anything had ever hit him before.

 He lurched forward, feeling his sword drop from limp fingers.
 Managing two steps before his legs buckled, he was just conscious enough to recognize the urgent need to crawl.
 Donât stop.
 Donât stop.
 Donât stop.
 Or theyâll kill you out here.
 That was the only thought left in his mind as he pulled himself toward the concealing shadows behind the line of tree trunks.
 And then even that faded, giving way to darkness.

 Want to know what happens to Tarvic?
 Click here to purchase the book and find out!

 About the Author:

 Annie Douglass Lima spent most of her childhood in Kenya and later graduated from Biola University in Southern California.
 She and her husband Floyd currently live in Taiwan, where she teaches fifth grade at Morrison Academy.
-She has been writing poetry, short stories, and novels since her childhood, and to date has published fifteen books (three YA action and adventure novels, four fantasies, a puppet script, six anthologies of her studentsâ poetry, and a Bible verse coloring and activity book).
+She has been writing poetry, short stories, and novels since her childhood, and to date has published seventeen books (four YA action and adventure novels, five fantasies, a puppet script, six anthologies of her studentsâ poetry, and a Bible verse coloring and activity book).
 Besides writing, her hobbies include reading (especially fantasy and science fiction), scrapbooking, and international travel.

 Amazon Author Page: